stefanhayden/stefanhayden.github.io/_posts/2024-05-10-mastodon-federation-speed-test.md

 ## The Speed Test

-To do my own test I wrote a script ([code on github](https://github.com/stefanhayden/mastodon-federation-speed-test)) to get all my followers, get all their servers, make a post and then check each server untill that post appears.
-Because mastodon redirects you back to your sewrver when vewing your own profile I instead generated a unique hashtag and then check to see if the page for that hashtag 4045s or 200s.
+To do my own test I wrote a script ([code on github](https://github.com/stefanhayden/mastodon-federation-speed-test)) to get all my followers, get all their servers, make a post and then check each server until that post appears.
+Because mastodon redirects you back to your server when viewing your own profile I instead generated a unique hashtag and then check to see if the page for that hashtag 404s or 200s.

 I ran this code at 7:30 on May 10th.
 There is no way to know the queue status of other servers but my own servers had empty queues.